Oghma-Infinium/Vagabond/Documentation/FAQ.md

 # FAQ

+## Q: My performance is bad or I get stutters.
+What can I do?

+> A: Vagabond is probably *the heaviest* modlist out there.
+Either get better hardware or try another modlist.
+Alternatively you may consider [DLSS](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md#patreon-dlss-for-enb).

+## Q: Can I play the list in first person?

+> A: The combat is meant for 3rd person only and I won't support or solve first-person specific issues with combat.
+You can use first person for casually exploring or picking up items though.

+## Q: How do I wait?

+> A: Open the tween menu (press tab) first.

 ## Q: How do I open the OAR menu?
 How do I open the IED menu?
 >
 > A: These menus have been disabled purposefully.
 Enabling them and messing with these menus is not officially supported.

-## Q: How do I wait?

-> A: Open the tween menu (press tab) first.

-## Q: Can I play the list in first person?

-> A: The combat is meant for 3rd person only and I won't support or solve first-person specific issues with combat.
-You can use first person for casually exploring or picking up items though.

 ## Q: Why can't I attack with my left hand weapon?